JaviSoto/JSTAPIToolsURLProtocol/README.md

 @end
 ```

-This will make your application forwards all its Twitter and Facebook API requests to your APItools account so you can track them, transform them and analyze them.
+This will make your application forward all of its Twitter and Facebook API requests to your APItools account so you can track them, transform them and analyze them.

 ### Compatibility